 Unfortunately, trying to think our way out of anxiety means that we have to focus on that anxiety.
 Since what we focus on we tend to magnify, focusing on anxiety in an unhealthy way can lead to an increase in the anxious symptoms that we want to be rid of.

-Here at The Curative Hypnotherapy Clinic, we use Analytical Hypnotherapy to help you identify and resolve the root cause of the anxiety and find a healthier more appropriate response.
+Here at The Hypnotherapy Practice, we use Analytical Hypnotherapy to help you identify and resolve the root cause of the anxiety and find a healthier more appropriate response.
 We also use Neuro Linguistic Programming (NLP) to help you overcome the anxiety quickly and easily and move forward into a calmer and more confident state, free from those old anxious thoughts and feelings.

 Or to make an appointment click Contact Us.